-Learn the executive, legislative, and judicial branches of government and see a lesson plan for teachers.
+Learn about the executive, legislative, and judicial branches of the U.S. government.

 The Constitution of the United States divides the federal government into three branches: legislative, executive, and judicial.
 This ensures that no individual or group will have too much power.

 How each branch of government provides checks and balances